sofibonch/sofibonch/README.md

 I have a keen interest in the graphical and game development aspects of the tech industry.
 I believe that the fusion of creativity and technology in these domains offers limitless opportunities for innovation and artistic expression.

-## Hobbies

-Outside the world of coding and technology, I have a few hobbies that keep me balanced.
-I'm an avid knitter, finding solace in the rhythmic motion of creating beautiful, handcrafted pieces.
-Reading is another passion of mine; I love getting lost in the worlds that books create.
-Lastly, I enjoy bouldering, a physically challenging activity that allows me to push my limits and stay fit.

 ## Current Projects

 I'm currently working on: